 You’ve suffered a fire loss.
 While you are waiting for help to arrive, below are some tips to help handle with the situation:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the home safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene completely safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+The potential for slips and falls from the water that was used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are real.
 Only perform tasks that can be done safely.

-- Food Items: Don’t eat any food exposed to smoke or any canned goods that have been subjected to excessive heat.
+- Food Items: Do not consume food items exposed to smoke or canned goods that have been exposed to excessive heat.

-- Pets: Transfer any and all pets to a safe environment until your house has been cleaned and restored.
+- Pets: Transfer all pets to a clean environment until your home has been fully cleaned and restored.

 - Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.